Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Yes.
 Loss of earning capacity is the total amount of wages you will lose over the course of your lifetime due to your injuries adjusted to net present value.

-Our truck accident attorneys utilize both Economists and Vocational Rehabilitation Consultants when needed to prove past lost wages or loss of earning capacity.
+Our truck accident attorneys utilize both Economists and Vocational Rehabilitation Consultants when needed to establish past lost wages or loss of earning capacity in the future.

 What Other Monies are Available?